rupali317/recipe-page-main/README.md

 }
 ```

+- I faced an issue where the omelette image being loaded was larger than required.
+This caused unnecessary bandwidth usage and increased page load time.
+I resized the image and it improved the performance of the page.

 ## Acknowledgement

 - In all my projects, I always refer to CSS reset to provide a clean/consistent slate for the CSS stylings across all the browsers.
 [Joshua's CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/), [Andy Bell's CSS reset](https://piccalil.li/blog/a-more-modern-css-reset/)